kubernetes-sigs/kustomize/examples/image.md

-# Demo: change image tags
+# Demo: change image names and tags

 Define a place to work: